 Our schools show that children of different ages help one another.
 There are many things which no teacher can convey to a child of three, but a child of five can do it with ease.Maria Montessori

 The work and activities designed specifically for the Montessori kindergarten child exemplify the spiraling curriculum set forth by Maria Montessori.
 Students revisit concepts and build upon prior skills to deepen their knowledge and broaden their understanding.
 The kindergarten year is the culmination of the primary three-year cycle which provides opportunities for children to be leaders in their environment, explore materials in advanced ways, approach new challenges and develop complex relationships.
 The past years in the Montessori environment have helped them to gain the self-confidence to be resilient as they face challenges.
 The relationships they have developed with their teachers assure them support will be available when necessary.

-The kindergarten year is a time when the children gain greater responsibility and independence in the environment.
+The kindergarten year is a time when children gain greater responsibility and independence in the environment.
 This can be seen as they navigate their work plans and take initiative to care for themselves, each other, and their surroundings.
-Many times they share their knowledge with their younger peers which is not only a way for them to demonstrate their understanding, but also a chance for them to act as mentors in the environment.
+Many times, they share their knowledge with their younger peers which is not only a way for them to demonstrate their understanding, but also a chance for them to act as mentors in the environment.
 The social-emotional experiences and connections formed during the kindergarten year are an integral part of the Montessori curriculum.

 Through Maria Montessori’s many observations of children, she identified “learning explosions,” defined as the sudden outward manifestation of a long process of internal growth.
 It is during these times that the children synthesize their prior knowledge and apply this knowledge to all facets of learning.

 Reference: Tough, P. 2013.
 How Children Succeed; Grit, Curiosity, and the Hidden Power of Character.
-Mariner Books.
+Mariner Books